 In accordance with the manner specified by the Nomination and Remuneration Committee, the Board carried out annual performance evaluation of the Board, its Committees and Individual Directors.
 The Independent Directors carried out the annual performance evaluation of the Chairperson, the non-independent directors and the Board as a whole.
-The Chairman of the respective Committees shared the report on evaluation with the respective Committee was evaluated by the Board, based on report on evaluation received from respective Committees.
+The Chairman of the respective Committees shared the report on evaluation with the respective Committee members.
+The performance of each Committee was evaluated by the Board, based on report on evaluation received from respective Committees.
 A consolidated report was shared with the Chairman of the Board for his review and giving feedback to each Director.